vikilpet/mikrotik-interface-check/readme.md

 Advantages:
 - Can be used for one or more interfaces.
 - Any type of interface.
-- Ping several addresses (relying on one is too unreliable).
+- Ping multiple hosts, since relying on a single host is too unreliable.
-- You can run it as often as you like - it can detect fail relatively fast.
+- You can run it as often as you like — it can detect fail relatively fast.
-- Easy setup - you only need to set a couple of variables.
+- Easy setup — you only need to set a couple of variables.
+- Works on RouterOS 6 and 7.

 # Setup
 Just create script in `/system scripts` and set variables in `SETTINGS` to your liking.
 Variables are provided with comments and examples.